 Skin and nail problems affecting the feet are common and can range from mild irritation to painful, persistent conditions that interfere with walking, sport and daily comfort.
-At MediFoot Clinic, we assess and treat a wide range of foot skin and nail concerns including thick nails, fungal nails, ingrown toenails, cracked heels, athlete's foot and plantar warts.
+At MediFoot Clinic, we assess and treat a wide range of foot skin and nail concerns including thick toenails, fungal nail infections, nail trauma, cracked heels, athlete's foot and plantar warts.

 The skin and nails of your feet do much more than just affect appearance.
 They help protect against infection, support comfortable movement and act as part of your body's first line of defence.
 When the skin becomes dry, overloaded, inflamed or infected, or when the nails become thick, curved, brittle or painful, even simple daily activities can become uncomfortable.
 Early treatment can often prevent a small problem from becoming a more stubborn one.